ArizoftGames/war-eagles-digital/Docs/SolutionSummary.md

 Extras.tscn: Displays and certain game files and support assets, and  makes (if necessary) and exports them to %DOCUMENTS%\War Eagles by request.
 ESC, Spacebar, or internal Back button all return to PauseMenu.tscn.

 Transition.tscn: instantiated by GameManager.TransitionTo(string NestSCenePath) to cover awkward scene transitions.
 Fades MenuBG.png in and out over 2 seconds.

+SandTable.tscn:  Currently stub.
+Will be the primary gameplay scene, displaying all Zones, Air Units, and Anti-Aircraft Units.
+Will allow player to drag units to Zones and target Area3D nodes to designate for CAP, Raid, or Repair.
+Includes flyable camera.